ni/niveristand-custom-device-handbook/docs/express/Auto_Generated_Scripting_API.md

                           Custom Devices folder in Public Documents
 ```

-1. The wizard collects the device name, the folder to generate into, the operating systems to support, and the path to the definition XML (which you can build with the drag-and-drop editor or supply yourself).
+1. The wizard collects the device name, the folder to generate into, the operating systems to support, and the path to the definition XML (which you can build with the editor).
 2. Behind the scenes, the wizard runs the VeriStand **API generator** (`api-gen.exe`) on your XML to produce a ready-to-build C# project, then builds it into the scripting API assembly.
 3. When you click **Finish**, the wizard **opens the LabVIEW project it created** (it lives inside the generated folder).
 4. You **build the LabVIEW project**.
 This packages the LabVIEW configuration/engine/System Explorer libraries together with the scripting API assembly into the finished custom device folder.